Kenneth R. Fletcher

 As Township Supervisor, he moderates all board meetings, calls special meetings, appoints committee members and works with the Manager’s Office in developing Township Board agendas and the Township’s Annual Budget.
 The Supervisor is elected every four years at the time of the Presidential Election.

 Bringing and keeping jobs in the region has also been a top priority for Supervisor Fletcher.
+During his tenure, Delta has seen over $800 million in new commercial and industrial investment in the township.
 He established the position of Economic Development Coordinator to focus on helping Delta Township businesses grow.
-He has worked with Auto Owners Insurance, Air-Lift Corporation, General Motors, Norplas Industries, Inc. and others to create and retain jobs.
 He serves on the Board of Directors and Steering Committee for the Lansing Economic Area Partnership.

 Keeping Delta a great place to live and raise a family is always a priority for Supervisor Fletcher.
-He takes great pride in the new East-West Non-Motorized Pathway that runs from Maycroft Road to Canal Road.
+He enacted a “Complete Streets” ordinance to promote the building of pathways, sidewalks, and bike lanes throughout the township.
+He takes great pride in the East-West Non-Motorized Pathway that runs from Maycroft Road to Canal Road.

 He and his wife Tammy have three beautiful children and are active members of St. Gerard Parish.
 They live in the Broadbent Woods neighborhood.